Laboratory exercise 2

 Inheritance

-Inheritance is one of the main principles of OOP.
-It’s a mechanism by which given class could inherit the state (attributes) and the behaviour (methods) of another - parent - class.
+Inheritance is one of the basic principles of OOP.
+It is a mechanism by which a class can inherit the state (fields) and behavior (methods) of another (parent) class.

-In Java, given class can have only one parent class.
+In Java, a class can have only one parent class.

-The parent class have no access nor information about the properties and methods of its child class regardless of their access modifiers.
+The parent class does NOT have the variables and methods of the child class, regardless of their access modifiers.

-Super/parent class – its attributes and methods could be re-used.
+Super/parent class – a parent class, its attributes and methods can be reused.

 class Animal {